B2B Market Segmentation Guide

 Segment Research

-Segment research systematically collects and analyzes data to define, validate, and refine market segments.
-Effective segment research combines quantitative validation with qualitative insights about segment-specific needs and buying behaviors.
+Segment research collects and analyzes data systematically to define, validate, and refine market segments.
+Doing it well means combining quantitative validation with qualitative insights about segment-specific needs and buying behaviors, because numbers tell you what happened and conversations tell you why.

 Related Terms: